-We saw an ADHD specialist, who referred as to several medical professionals whom, unfortunately, the Medical Aid did not cover.
+We saw an ADHD specialist, who referred as to several medical professionals whom, unfortunately, the insurance did not cover.
 We were really struggling financially at the time, but somehow, we found the money.
-Michael saw a child psychologist, occupational therapist, audiologist, speech therapist, etc. Still, the doctor told us that, because Michael was ADHD, he would probably drop out of school early.
+Michael saw a child psychologist, occupational therapist, audiologist, speech therapist, etc. Still, the doctor told us that, because Michael had ADHD, he would probably drop out of school early.
 The best thing we could do was to let him start school early, so that when he failed and repeated a year, he would still be the same age as everyone in his class.

 We followed his advice, which I have regretted all my life.
 Had we just let Michael start school a year later, his journey would have been far less difficult.
 He would have been more mature emotionally and better able to cope intellectually.
 We enrolled him in a private school, thinking he would cope better in a smaller class.
 In the beginning, Michael lived up to the psychologist’s expectations.
 He had difficulty concentrating at school; he did not understand the work and drove the teachers crazy with his hyperactivity.
 It was so bad that the teachers would duct-tape his mouth and tie him to his chair with his hands behind him.
 At the time, we had no idea that they were doing this to him.